predeeanuvat/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-Intructions on running R script:
+Instructions on running R script:

 The R script is uploaded as the file "run_analysis.R"